cyp-chasseray/pomodoro/README.md

 # pomodoro
-A simple GUI work time management
+A simple GUI work time management app

     Identify a task or tasks that you need to complete.